Hihi1310/vietnamese-interpreter/README.md

 - Only Vietnamese ↔ English supported
 - Real-time mode only (remove file processing)

+## System use cases
-Perfect for: Live conversations, meetings, language learning
+Perfect for: Live conversations, meetings
 Not ideal for: Offline use, audio file processing